Golgrax/environment/CONTRIBUTING.md

 ## How Can I Contribute?

+First of all, make sure you have [Node.js](https://nodejs.org/) installed on your system.
+We use `pnpm` as our package manager.

 ### Reporting Bugs

 Before creating bug reports, please check [existing issues](https://github.com/octovel/.github/issues) to see if the problem has already been reported.